The situation is hardly an enviable one.

 While BHPH dealers are a viable alternative for many consumers, this particular branch of automotive sales has faced harsh criticism and endured widely-publicized legal battles.
 The reason behind both burdens are what many believe is a flawed business model.

 From the perspective of detractors, BHPH dealerships bait customers who are not financially-equipped for the expense of a financed vehicle.
 The risk to the customer is then increased by the higher percentage interest rate.
-Should they fall behind on payments, the vehicle is repossessed and placed back on the lot for sale, possibly to another ill-prepared customer.
+Should they fall behind on payments, the vehicle can be repossessed and placed back on the lot for sale, possibly to another ill-prepared customer.
 And thus the cycle repeats.

 Rebutting the Stigma